if: A Simple (artificial) Example

 print(value, " is positive")

-(Note that the statements after the if
+(Note that the statements after the if and else statements are

 indented four spaces.)